Applying for a Primary or Secondary School Place – A Guide for Parents/ Carers

 - Complete the supplementary information forms (which you should request from the school) if you want to be considered under the faith criterion for admission to a faith school you name on your application.
 You will see if this is required for your preferred schools from the schools Information Booklet.

-- Look at whether you child would qualify for home to school transport for the schools you are considering - Section C of the Guide for Parents/Carers
+- Look at whether you child would qualify for home to school transport for the schools you are considering - Section C of the Guide for Parents/Carers.

 Submit your application online by the following closing dates:

-Frequently asked questions for primary and secondary allocation of school places
+FAQ's for primary and secondary allocation of school places

 If you have already registered on the Citizen Portal and you have forgotten your password, use the citizen portal link, enter your username (which is your email address) and click on the link for ‘forgotten password’.
 You will receive an email with further instructions and a link to reset your password.